Sometimes, clear communication is one saved life.

 What is medical communication and how is it different?

-What sets it apart from business or everyday communication is the level of responsibility that goes with every word.
+What sets it apart from business or everyday interactions is the level of responsibility that goes with every word.
 A misdirected message there does not translate into a missed deadline.
 It can decide a person’s health, well-being, or life.

 And finally, it’s emotional.
 Healthcare professionals experience stress, fear, and loss, but stay professional and calm.
 How they communicate must be able to carry that emotional load, not exacerbate it.